syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Plot-Area.md

 ## Customization of Border

-The following code snippet shows how to modify the border of the plot area.
+The following code snippet illustrates how to modify the border of the plot area.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}